progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	* d6016bc require time for xmlschema
 	*  11d191e Merge branch 'defunkt' into local

+Éstas son sólo algunas de las opciones para formatear la salida de `git log` - existen muchas más.
+La Tabla 2-2 lista las opcines vistas hasta ahora, y algunas otras opciones de formateo que pueden resultarte útiles, así como su efecto sobre la salida.

-Those are only some simple output-formatting options to `git log` — there are many more.
+> Those are only some simple output-formatting options to `git log` — there are many more.
 Table 2-2 lists the options we’ve covered so far and some other common formatting options that may be useful, along with how they change the output of the log command.

+	Opción	Descripción
+	-p	Muestra el parche introducido en cada confirmación.
+	--stat	Muestra estadísticas sobre los archivos modificados en cada confirmación.
+	--shortstat	Muestra solamente la línea de resumen de la opción `--stat`.
+	--name-only	Muestra la lista de archivos afectados.
+	--name-status	Muestra la lista de archivos afectados, indicando además si fueron añadidos, modificados o eliminados.
+	--abbrev-commit	Muestra solamente los primeros caracteres de la suma SHA-1, en vez de los 40 caracteres de que se compone.
+	--relative-date	Muestra la fecha en formato relativo (por ejemplo, “2 weeks ago” (“hace 2 semanas”)) en lugar del formato completo.
+	--graph	Muestra un gráfico ASCII con la historia de ramificaciones y uniones.
+	--pretty	Muestra las confirmaciones usando un formato alternativo.
+Posibles opciones son oneline, short, full, fuller, y format (mediante el cual puedes especificar tu propio formato).

-	Option	Description
+>	Option	Description
-	-p	Show the patch introduced with each commit.
+>	-p	Show the patch introduced with each commit.
-	--stat	Show statistics for files modified in each commit.
+>	--stat	Show statistics for files modified in each commit.
-	--shortstat	Display only the changed/insertions/deletions line from the --stat command.
+>	--shortstat	Display only the changed/insertions/deletions line from the --stat command.
-	--name-only	Show the list of files modified after the commit information.
+>	--name-only	Show the list of files modified after the commit information.
-	--name-status	Show the list of files affected with added/modified/deleted information as well.
+>	--name-status	Show the list of files affected with added/modified/deleted information as well.
-	--abbrev-commit	Show only the first few characters of the SHA-1 checksum instead of all 40.
+>	--abbrev-commit	Show only the first few characters of the SHA-1 checksum instead of all 40.
-	--relative-date	Display the date in a relative format (for example, “2 weeks ago”) instead of using the full date format.
+>	--relative-date	Display the date in a relative format (for example, “2 weeks ago”) instead of using the full date format.
-	--graph	Display an ASCII graph of the branch and merge history beside the log output.
+>	--graph	Display an ASCII graph of the branch and merge history beside the log output.
-	--pretty	Show commits in an alternate format.
+>	--pretty	Show commits in an alternate format.
 Options include oneline, short, full, fuller, and format (where you specify your own format).

+### Limitando la salida de log ###

-### Limiting Log Output ###
+> Limiting Log Output

+Además de las opciones de formateo, `git log` acepta una serie de opciones para limitar su salida - es decir, opciones que te permiten mostrar únicamente parte de las confirmaciones.
+Ya has visto una de ellas - la opción `-2` muestra sólo las dos últimas confirmaciones.
+De hecho, puedes hacer `-<n>`, siendo `n` cualquier entero, para mostrar las últimas `n` confirmaciones.
+En realidad es poco probable que uses esto con frecuencia, ya que Git por defecto pagina su salida para que veas cada página de log por separado.

-In addition to output-formatting options, git log takes a number of useful limiting options — that is, options that let you show only a subset of commits.
+> In addition to output-formatting options, git log takes a number of useful limiting options — that is, options that let you show only a subset of commits.
 You’ve seen one such option already — the `-2` option, which show only the last two commits.
 In fact, you can do `-<n>`, where `n` is any integer to show the last `n` commits.
 In reality, you’re unlikely to use that often, because Git by default pipes all output through a pager so you see only one page of log output at a time.

+Sin embargo, las opciones temporales como `--since` (desde) y `--until` (hasta) sí que resultan muy útiles.
+Por ejemplo, este comando lista todas las confirmaciones hechas durante las dos últimas semanas:

-However, the time-limiting options such as `--since` and `--until` are very useful.
+> However, the time-limiting options such as `--since` and `--until` are very useful.
 For example, this command gets the list of commits made in the last two weeks:

 	$ git log --since=2.weeks

+Este comando acepta muchos formatos - puedes indicar una fecha concreta (“2008-01-15”), o relativa, como “2 years 1 day 3 minutes ago” (“hace 2 años, 1 día y 3 minutos”).

-This command works with lots of formats — you can specify a specific date (“2008-01-15”) or a relative date such as “2 years 1 day 3 minutes ago”.
+> This command works with lots of formats — you can specify a specific date (“2008-01-15”) or a relative date such as “2 years 1 day 3 minutes ago”.

+También puedes filtrar la lista para que muestre sólo aquellas confirmaciones que cumplen ciertos criterios.
+La opción `--author` te permite filtrar por autor, y `--grep` te permite buscar palabras clave entre los mensajes de confirmación.
+(Ten en cuenta que si quieres aplicar ambas opciones simultáneamente, tienes que añadir `--all-match`, o el comando mostrará las confirmaciones que cumplan cualquiera de las dos, no necesariamente las dos a la vez.)

-You can also filter the list to commits that match some search criteria.
+> You can also filter the list to commits that match some search criteria.
 The `--author` option allows you to filter on a specific author, and the `--grep` option lets you search for keywords in the commit messages.
 (Note that if you want to specify both author and grep options, you have to add `--all-match` or the command will match commits with either.)

+La última opción verdaderamente útil para filtrar la salida de `git log` es especificar una ruta.
+Si especificas la ruta de un directorio o archivo, puedes limitar la salida a aquellas confirmaciones que introdujeron un cambio en dichos archivos. Ésta debe ser siempre la última opción, y suele ir precedida de dos guiones (`--`) para separar la ruta del resto de opciones.

-The last really useful option to pass to `git log` as a filter is a path.
+> The last really useful option to pass to `git log` as a filter is a path.
 If you specify a directory or file name, you can limit the log output to commits that introduced a change to those files.
 This is always the last option and is generally preceded by double dashes (`--`) to separate the paths from the options.

+En la Tabla 2-3 se listan estas opciones, y algunas otras bastante comunes, a modo de referencia.

-In Table 2-3 we’ll list these and a few other common options for your reference.
+> In Table 2-3 we’ll list these and a few other common options for your reference.

+	Opción	Descripción
+	-(n)	Muestra solamente las últimas n confirmaciones --since, --after	Muestra aquellas confirmaciones hechas después de la fecha especificada.
+	--until, --before	Muestra aquellas confirmaciones hechas antes de la fecha especificada.
+	--author	Muestra solo aquellas confirmaciones cuyo autor coincide con la cadena especificada.
+	--committer	Muestra solo aquellas confirmaciones cuyo confirmador coincide con la cadena especificada.

-	Option	Description
+>	Option	Description
-	-(n)	Show only the last n commits
+>	-(n)	Show only the last n commits
-	--since, --after	Limit the commits to those made after the specified date.
+>	--since, --after	Limit the commits to those made after the specified date.
-	--until, --before	Limit the commits to those made before the specified date.
+>	--until, --before	Limit the commits to those made before the specified date.
-	--author	Only show commits in which the author entry matches the specified string.
+>	--author	Only show commits in which the author entry matches the specified string.
-	--committer	Only show commits in which the committer entry matches the specified string.
+>	--committer	Only show commits in which the committer entry matches the specified string.

+Por ejemplo, si quieres ver cuáles de las confirmaciones hechas sobre archivos de prueba del código fuente de Git fueron enviadas por Junio Hamano, y no fueron uniones, en el mes de octubre de 2008, ejecutarías algo así:

-For example, if you want to see which commits modifying test files in the Git source code history were committed by Junio Hamano and were not merges in the month of October 2008, you can run something like this:
+> For example, if you want to see which commits modifying test files in the Git source code history were committed by Junio Hamano and were not merges in the month of October 2008, you can run something like this:

 	$ git log --pretty="%h - %s" --author=gitster --since="2008-10-01" \
 	   --before="2008-11-01" --no-merges -- t/